bloominstituteoftechnology/back-end-project-week/README.md

 ## Lambda Notes
-The following is a list of items that you will need to accomplish to demonstrate mastery over your 4th Lambda School Unit
+The following is a list of items that you will need to accomplish to demonstrate mastery over your 4th Lambda School Unit.

 ## Backend MVP Features: